fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 The Authentication Button has the following requirements:

-- the Authentication Button MUST be used exactly as outlined in the Official Resources;
+- The Authentication Button MUST be used exactly as outlined in the Official Resources;

-- the Authentication Button MUST be visually distinguishable from other Authentication Buttons or action buttons;
+- The Authentication Button MUST be visually distinguishable from other Authentication Buttons or action buttons;

-- the Authentication Button MUST be used only in the shapes, sizes, and proportions defined by the Official Resources and MUST NOT be altered, distorted, or hidden;
+- The Authentication Button MUST be used only in the shapes, sizes, and proportions defined by the Official Resources and MUST NOT be altered, distorted, or hidden;

-- the Authentication Button MUST be responsive to all screen resolutions and MUST meet minimum usability and accessibility requirements.
+- The Authentication Button MUST be responsive to all screen resolutions and MUST meet minimum usability and accessibility requirements.